chrischow/rdo-data-catalogue/data-profiler/README.md

 - Distribute of each dimension:
   - Completeness
   - Consistency
+  - Validity
   - Uniqueness

-### QuickAssess
+### Assessment Tool

-- Users can get a quick assessment of their data quality
+Provides a quick assessment of data quality for a CSV file
+- Serves as

+To-do:
+- Add support for providing a SharePoint list